30 Women Who Dominate Their Sport

 15. Brittney Griner, Basketball

-Griner’s time at Baylor was spectacular; she was named Player of the Year twice and won an NCAA Championship (2012).
+Griner’s time at Baylor was spectacular; she was twice named Player of the Year and won an NCAA Championship (2012).
 She was selected first overall by the Phoenix Mercury in the 2013 WNBA draft.
-Since then, Griner has continued bringing home the hardware, winning several accolades plus her first WNBA championship in 2014.
+Since then, Griner has kept on bringing home the hardware, winning several accolades plus her first WNBA championship in 2014.

 16. Cris Cyborg, MMA